Pavani Reddy

 Pavani Reddy is an Indian actress who predominantly appears in Tamil and Telugu language films.
 She acted in a supporting role in the Tamil film Thunivu (2023).
 In 2021, she was a contestant on the reality series Bigg Boss 5 and finished as the 2nd runner up.
 She is also known for playing the lead in the Tamil-language television series Chinna Thambi.

-Reddy made her debut in the Hindi film Login playing the role as Seema. and later acted in various different films such as Amrutham Chandamamalo (2013), Vajram (2015), 465 (2017), Motta Shiva Ketta Shiva (2017), Premaku Raincheck (2018), July Kaatril (2019), Senapathi (2021), Malli Modalaindi (2022) and Thunivu (2023).
+Pavani made her debut in the Hindi film Login playing the role as Seema. and later acted in various different films such as Amrutham Chandamamalo (2013), Vajram (2015), 465 (2017), Motta Shiva Ketta Shiva (2017), Premaku Raincheck (2018), July Kaatril (2019), Senapathi (2021), Malli Modalaindi (2022) and Thunivu (2023).

 Career

-Pavani made her silver screen debut with the Hindi film Login in 2012.
-Reddy began her career as a model at age 21 before playing a village belle in Rettai Vaal Kuruvi.
+Pavani began her career as a model at age 21 before making her silver screen debut with the Hindi film Login in 2012 and later on played a village belle in Rettai Vaal Kuruvi.
 In 2016, she had also starred in EMI-Thavanai Murai Vazhkai.
 In 2017, she played the female lead in Chinna Thambi and garnered acclaim for her performance.
 In 2018, she starred in the Malayalam language television series Neelakkuyil before being replaced by.
 In 2019, she portrayed one of the leads in Rasaathi, Besides, Pavani has acted in the Malayalam and Telugu TV shows including Neneu Aayana Aruguru Athalalu, Agni Poolu, Naa Peru Meenakshi and Srimathi.
 Later, she featured in movies like Double Trouble, Vajram, Motta Shiva Ketta Shiva and July Kaatril, to name a few.
 Pavani featured in the list of Chennai Times - 20 Most Desirable Women on TV 2019.
 She is a contestant in Bigg Boss (Tamil season 5) in 2021 later emerging as the 2nd runner up.

 Pavani appeared in the action film Thunivu (2023).
 She was cast as a "bank robber" in the film.